adityaarakeri/super-scripts/README.md

 ## whats in this repo?
-a list of super awesome script which help automate the boring tasks
+a list of super awesome scripts which help automate the boring tasks

 ## So far added
 | Script | Contributor|